openvinotoolkit/anomalib/src/anomalib/models/efficientad/README.md

 ### Anomaly Detection

-Anomalies are detected as the difference in output feature maps between the student model and the autoencoder model.
+Anomalies are detected as the difference in output feature maps between the teacher model, the student model and the autoencoder model.

 ## Usage